ryym/bufswitcher.vim/README.md

 # bufswitcher.vim - Instant buffer switcher

 bufswitcher.vim is a Vim plugin to switch buffers instantly using statusline.
-This plugin allows you to display buffer names in statusline while you want to.
+This plugin shows buffer list in statusline only while switching buffers.
-By displaying buffer list only while switching buffers, you can use this plugin with any other plugins which customize statusline.
+This means you can use this plugin with any other plugins which customize statusline.

 ![Switching buffers](screenshots/switching.gif)